 - e6000 Glue

 If you enjoy crafting and creating, you know we tend to make it up as we go along and that is exactly what I did with this Halloween wreath.
-Follow my creation process in the video and see how cheap and easy he is to make.
+Follow my creative process in the video and see how cheap and easy it is to make.
 I only have about $5 invested in this cute fella.

 Originally I intended to put this cute little Spider Web Halloween Wreath on the front door but he is so fun I decided to create a Halloween vignette in the foyer.

 All of those Dum Dum suckers in that bowl will be long gone before Halloween night.

 Stop by and get more creative Dollar Store Halloween project ideas from my friends and co-hosts for this month’s Dollar Store blog hop: